Nederlandsche Scheepsbouw Maatschappij: Becomes the largest Dutch shipyard

-There are no obvious reasons why the NSM became the biggest Dutch shipyard.
-In general it built big ships.
+In general, NSM built large ships.
 Prinses Juliana was 473 ft long overall, measured tons, and displaced 12,190 tons (English).
-She was the biggest ship built in the Netherlands up to then.
+She was the largest ship built in the Netherlands up to then.
 Even before it was launched the SMN ordered a sister ship of the same dimensions in January 1910.
 This ship displaced 12,190 tons loaded to be immersed 24 ft, and was launched on 15 March 1911.